 No. of Credits*

-72 - 96 Credits
+72 - 96 credits

-36 - 48 Credits
+36 - 48 credits

 Remainder to complete 240 credits

-Total no. of required credits**
+Total no. of requred credits

-For more information on the curriculum structure, regulations and selection of major(s) and minor(s), please refer to the website of Academic Advising Office (AAO) (aao.hku.hk).
+For more information on the curriculum structure, regulations and selection of major(s) and minor(s), please refer to the website of the Academic Advising Office (AAO) (aao.hku.hk).

 Towards the end or after your first year at the University, you may consider going abroad for exchange studies and/or engage in experiential learning required by your course(s).
-You are therefore encouraged to visit the International Affairs Office (aal.hku.hk/studyabroad) to learn more about the support services to HKU’s incoming and outgoing exchange students, the exchange opportunities, partner institutions, eligibility and application procedures etc. so that you can plan ahead for your studies.
-You can also find useful information on non-academic support such as visa from studentvisa.hku.hk and financial resources from CEDARS (cedars.hku.hk/cedars-financial-resources).
+You are therefore encouraged to visit the International Affairs Office (intlaffairs.hku.hk) to learn more about the support services to HKU’s incoming and outgoing exchange students, the exchange opportunities, partner institutions, eligibility and application procedures etc. so that you can plan ahead for your studies.
+You can also find useful information on non-academic support such as student visa application from studentvisa.hku.hk and financial resources from CEDARS (cedars.hku.hk/cedars-financial-resources).